swopblock/CORE/README.md

 Order: I am bidding 10 SWOBL using my BTC address 0xFF in order for buying ETH using the market.
 Invoice: ... to be continued ...

-March 3.
-2023 Jeff: Adding expiration and signature to the user ordering grammar over at the swopblock/ActionGrammar project.
+March 3, 2023 Jeff: Adding expiration and signature to the user ordering grammar over at the swopblock/ActionGrammar project.
 Did add some test offer stuff here.

+March 6, 2023 Jeff: Reorganized and flushed out ordering, invoicing, delivering (was changing) and confirming over at the swopblock/ActionGrammar project.